toby-young-os/mcp-servers/docs/categories/capability_discovery.md

 **Category:** Capability Discovery / Tool Registration

-The capability server only advertises tool schemas and never executes the corresponding operations.
-Its purpose is to expose a manifest that planners or agents can inspect before deciding which execution-oriented server to call.
-Attempting to execute a tool results in a `DisabledError` reminding the user to use another server.
+This server only advertises tool schemas; it never executes the operations.
+A planner can inspect the manifest to learn which math tools exist before calling execution-oriented servers.

 ## Quick Demo